Case View

 ## Linking a Filing to an Existing Case

-If a filer submits a new-case filing that should be on an existing case (or links to the wrong case), you can correct this from the review screen:
+If a filer submits a new-case filing that should be on an existing case (or links to the wrong case), you can correct this from the review screen, not the case view:

 2. In the filing details section, click the CMS case field.